CTUAvastLab/Mill.jl/docs/src/manual/more_on_nodes.md

 ## Node conveniences

-To make the handling of data and model hierarchies easier, `Mill` provides several tools.
+To make the handling of data and model hierarchies easier, [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) provides several tools.
 Let's setup some data:

 ```@repl more_on_nodes
 AN = ArrayNode(Float32.([1 2 3 4; 5 6 7 8]))